Leonmail2/Text-Fighters/README.md

 make run
 ```

-If you're on windows, please switch to Linux before downloading because windows sucks for development and is terrible for everything except gaming.
+If you're on windows, please switch to Linux before downloading because windows sucks for development.

 ## Possible Updates in the Future